 There will be 6-month, one-month and two-month sessions.
 Up to 4 artists may be in residence at a time.
 When you apply please indicate the dates you would like to attend.

 Artists must be at least 18 years old and residents of the United States.
 Artists of any discipline may apply.
+Students are not eligible.
 No spouses/partners/children or pets allowed.